-The board of directors has delegated the operational management of the Company to Benedikt Meyer as general manager, in accordance with Art.
+The Company appointed Benedikt Meyer as general manager, in accordance with Art.
 716b CO and the articles of association and organisational regulations of the Company.
-This work for the Company takes up approximately 20 per cent of his whole working time.
-For 2015, the management of the Company is compensated only by affiliates of LGT Group Foundation.
-LGT Group Foundation is the owner of the investment manager to the Company which receives a management fee for these services.
+This work for the Company on average takes up approximately 25 per cent of his working time.